Engee documentation

 Details

-Magnetic flux losses in the tertiary winding, i.e. the value must be greater than 0.
+Magnetic flux losses in the tertiary winding, i.e. the value should be greater 0.

 Dependencies

-To use this option, check the box for the option Leakage reactance.
+To use this option, check the box Leakage reactance.

 Default value